inspectIT/inspectit-ocelot/README.md

 We've prepared a nice containerized demo to show what the agent is capable of.
 The demo consists of two different scenarios, whereby we would like to emphasize the flexibility of the agent and therefore each scenario uses a different set of tools.

-All you have to do is to download the [demo archive](https://github.com/inspectIT/inspectit-ocelot/releases/latest) and start it up with docker-compose:
+All you have to do is to download the [demo archive](https://github.com/inspectIT/inspectit-ocelot/releases/latest) and start it with docker-compose:

 * `$ docker-compose -f docker-compose-influxdb-zipkin.yml up`
 * `$ docker-compose -f docker-compose-prometheus-jaeger.yml up`